Epoxy resin is now enjoying a surge in popularity among enthusiasts due to its remarkable adaptability.

 Now, to address the meat and potatoes of the question: Epoxy Resin is; however, this particular kind of resin is subject to a few requirements and restrictions.

-A DIY epoxy resin considered simple or conventional, when exposed to high temperatures, will begin to deform.
+When exposed to high temperatures, a DIY epoxy resin considered simple or conventional will begin to deform.
 This kind of epoxy resin is often used for less ambitious undertakings.

 Epoxy resin that can withstand high temperatures is a whole new substance.
 Epoxy that can tolerate greater temperatures without experiencing any deformation is called high-temperature Epoxy.